The delightful Echeveria Black Prince is a slow, low-growing, darkly-colored succulent plant featuring tight rosettes of

 Suggested Uses For Echeveria Black Prince

-The Echeveria Black Prince is a slow grower and a perfect choice for a rock garden, succulent garden or a window sill.
+The Echeveria Black Prince is a slow grower and a perfect choice for rock gardens, container gardens, succulent garden or a window sill.

 It offers a distinct look and plenty of color.
 Pair it with bright green succulents in a container garden to contrast the deep reddish or deep purplish color of the Echeveria.

 On the window sill, your Echeveria helps brighten up any room.